International Union of Operating Engineers: Training facilities

 IUOE locals and the IUOE national organization run training facilities throughout the country.
 The largest training facility, the International Training & Education Center (ITEC), is located in Crosby, Texas, and covers 265 acres.
 It was opened in July 2016.

 The purpose of the ITEC is to provide hands-on training and education for union members in North America on new technologies and methodologies in construction such as excavation, drones, earthmoving, crane operation, mechanics, welding, and OSHA guidelines.

-Technology and equipment providers such as Tadano America, Link-Belt Cranes, Terex Cranes, Manitowoc Cranes, Liebherr, Morrow Equipment, and Built Robotics donate, fund, or partner with the Union in providing access to different types of technology.
+Technology and equipment providers such as Tadano, Link-Belt Cranes, Terex Cranes, Manitowoc Cranes, Liebherr, Morrow Equipment, and Built Robotics donate, fund, or partner with the Union in providing access to different types of technology.
 These include cranes, virtual simulators, drones, autonomous equipment, welding bays, and heavy equipment.
 Additional industry partners include Lincoln Electric, Genie, DeWalt, Proto, Mac Tools, Lenox, John Deere, Caterpillar, Komatsu, and Simformotion.

 Events

-On April 10, 2019, President Trump visited the IUOE Training and Education Center and issued two executive orders to change the process for how pipeline projects were approved, which aimed to simplify the process for oil and gas companies in the United States.
+On April 10, 2019, President Donald Trump visited the IUOE Training and Education Center and issued two executive orders to change the process for how pipeline projects were approved, which aimed to simplify the process for oil and gas companies in the United States.

-Local 3

-IUOE Local 3, based in Alameda, California, is the largest building and construction trades local in the U.S., with jurisdiction covering four states: California, Nevada, Hawaii and Utah.
-Most of Local 3's 42,600 members work as heavy equipment operators, and construction workers, but the local also represents public employees, such as maintenance workers and peace officers, Technical Engineers, Surveyors and Construction Inspectors as well as Building Inspectors.
-Local 3 is headed by Business Manager Dan Reding.

-Local 4

-IUOE Local 4, based in Medway, Massachusetts, has over 5,000 members in central and eastern Massachusetts (including Boston, Massachusetts), eastern New Hampshire, and Maine.

-Local 14

-IUOE Local 14, based in Flushing, New York, represents approximately 1,600 members working in the five boroughs of New York City.

-Local 15

-IUOE Local 15 (A-H), based in Long Island City, New York, represents about 5,000 operating engineers throughout the area of New York City - in tandem with IUOE Local 14.
-Local 15 is led by Business Manager and President Thomas A. Callahan, younger brother of IUOE General President James Callahan.

-Local 17

-IUOE Local 17, based in Lake View, New York, represents 2,000 members throughout Western New York.
-Some of its membership derives from what was previously under the jurisdiction of IUOE Local 463, which was absorbed into Local 17 in May, 2019.
-IUOE Local 17 is led by Business Manager, Gary Swain and President, William (Bill) Fekete.